-We have also added the ‘Recent folder’ to make it easier for the quick access of users.
-This is a dynamic folder and would be populated with files and folders based on the latest addition or upload.
+We have also added the ‘Recent folder’ to make it easier for quick access users.
+This dynamic folder would be populated with files and folders based on the latest addition or upload.

 Most of the time editors upload files and subsequently use them in the documentation.
-This comes in quite handy as they don’t have to go looking for the latest files uploaded into any of the folders; they can find it by clicking on Recent at the very top of the left side folder navigation bar.
+This comes in handy as they don’t have to look for the latest files uploaded into any of the folders; they can find it by clicking on Recent at the very top of the left-side folder navigation bar.